 As your business grows, you can start shifting traffic to your own website so you can keep a larger share of your profits.
 You can also automate your marketing efforts with a tool like Systeme.

 Think of marketplaces and shoppable socials as part of your advertising/demand gen strategy.
-Yeah, you “pay to play” but it’s an investment that will help grow your business.
+Yeah, you “pay to play,” but it’s an investment that will help grow your business.

 Come Up with a Plan for Sourcing & Creating Designs

-Once you’ve determined what to sell—and to whom—you’ll want to figure where your designs will come from.
+Once you’ve determined what to sell—and to whom—you’ll want to figure out where your designs will come from.

 Consider whether you need a professional designer